 What this is all about, truly, was brought home to me while watching an episode of Mister Rogers.

 On one of his shows, Fred was explaining the concepts of noisy and quiet.
 In order to illustrate the difference, he took his television audience to see a musician friend of his.

 Fred had the musician, a percussionist, play his many instruments.
 Some were very loud, while others were soft and gentle.
 Afterward, Mister Rogers looked into the camera and spoke.
 He said, "In music, the silences are just as important as the loud parts."

 The silences are just as important as the loud parts.

 That’s a very profound statement.
 It’s true, isn’t it?
 Without the silences, it’s all just noise.
 The silences – the pauses, the gaps, the unfilled spaces – are what give the notes their power and meaning.
 And when it comes to a holiday, the silences – the quiet times preceding (or even within) the holiday – are extremely important.
 They give the celebration its power and meaning.
 That’s why I care so deeply about this.
 We all need some silences.
 They’re just as important as the loud parts.

 Please keep writing, as well as asking your friends to write.
 Maybe send off a letter or two to your local newspapers.
-I've had a couple published, and some of you are much more eloquent than I am.
+I've had a couple published (as well as the op-ed referenced earlier) and some of you are much more eloquent than I am.
 Let us know what sorts of responses you receive.
-As promised, I’ll list (and link to) all of your blogs come next Friday.
+As promised, I’ll list (and link to) all of your blogs in another post later on.